mentorcub/tailwindcss/readme.md

 ### Tailwind CSS Configuration

-After installing the package, add a `tailwind.config.js` file in the root of your project.
+After installing the package, add a `tailwind.config.js` file at the root of your project.
 Write the line below inside of the config file.

 ```js
 module.exports = require("@mentorcub/tailwindcss/tailwind.config");